canhe2015/brazilian_e_commerce/README.md

    common pattern, we can split the transform logic and make the transform method more flexible, so in the future, we will only need change the yaml file without touch the code to get what we need
 3. in order to make the application more reliable, validate function/method to be added
+4. possible join optimization can be added in the transform operations depend on table size
-4. some logger information to be added in some key functions/method
+5. some logger information to be added in some key functions/method

 [data model]